otr-community/android/README.md

-#vOTR Speed Calculator for Android
+# OTR Speed Calculator for Android
 Tool to work out the top speed of vehicles in OTR [AndroidBinary]